 Where Petroleum Is Found?

-Most notably the Middle East, North America, and sections of South America and Russia.
+Most notably, the Middle East, North America, and sections of South America and Russia.
 Saudi Arabia, Iraq, and Kuwait all have large reserves, making the Middle East a major role in the global oil market.
 The United States, Canada, and Mexico are North America’s top producers, with massive deposits in the Gulf of Mexico, the Permian Basin, and Alberta’s oil sands.

 The discovery of shale oil has increased North America’s production capacity, reaffirming the region’s position as a major oil producer.
 Petroleum exploration is a complicated procedure that involves geological surveys and cutting-edge technology to discover potential deposits.